-In the operation of the time base of the Type 315 oscilloscope, the TRIGGER AMPLITUDE DIS-CRIMINATOR control is likely to be somewhat confusing to users familiar with previous TEKTRONIX instruments.
+In the operation of the time base of the Type 315D oscilloscope, the TRIGGER AMPLI-TUDE DISCRIMINATOR control is likely to be somewhat confusing to users familiar with previous Tektronix instruments.
 This control is not in any sense a trigger amplitude adjustment.
 The triggering circuit is direct coupled to the vertical amplifier in the INT positions of the TRIGGER SELECTOR switch, both for the AC and DC connections of the vertical amplifier and is direct coupled to one of the EXT TRIGGER panel connectors.
-The TRIGGER AMPLITUDE DIS-CRIMINATOR control determines by amplitude the portion of the triggering waveform at which triggering occurs.
-At settings of the DISCRIMINATOR control near zero, triggering will occur at a point on the waveform near zero.
-If the zero signal trace is centered on the screen, triggering will occur at a point on the trace above the center of the screen.
-Regardless of the amplitude of the waveform, triggering will occur at a point on the trace the same distance above the center of the screen, provided that the wave reaches that amplitude.
+The TRIGGER AMPLITUDE DISCRIMINATOR control determines by amplitude the portion of the triggering waveform at which triggering occurs.
+At settings of the DIS-CRIMINATOR control near zero, triggering will occur at a point on the trace above the center of the screen.
+Regardless of the amplitude of the waveform, triggering will occur at a point on the trace the same distance above the center of the screen provided that the wave reaches that amplitude.
 The negative trigger positions of the TRIGGER SELECTOR control refer to the direction of slope of the triggering waveform at which triggering occurs.
-For example, to trigger the sweep from a sine wave at a point beyond the peak but above zero, the TRIGGER SELECTOR should be placed in one of the negative trigger positions and the TRIG-GER AMPLITUDE DISCRIMINATOR should be turned to a positive position.
+For example, to trigger the sweep from a sine wave at a point beyond the peak but above zero, the TRIGGER SE-LECTOR should be placed in one of the negative trigger positions and the TRIGGER AMPLITUDE DISCRIMINATOR should be turned to a positive position.

-For slow rise signals whose rise time is longer than

-one microsecond, the TRIGGER SELECTOR should be placed in one of the SLOW RISE positions of the scale.
+For slow rise signals whose rise time is longer than one microsecond the TRIGGER SELECTOR should be placed in one of the SLOW RISE positions of the scale.
 In these positions of the control, a regenerative trigger generator produces sharp triggers suitable for initiating the sweep regardless of the rise time of the input wave.
 For the FAST RISE positions, the trigger generator is not regenerative and is capable of producing faster triggers so that for high frequency or fast rise time signals, the TRIGGER SELECTOR switch should be in one of these positions.
 The best way to determine which position is proper for a marginal type of signal is to try both positions.
 There is appreciable overlap.